Important Safety Information

 Contraindications (not recommended for)

-• Anyone with an active infection, uncontrolled chronic illness, or ongoing cancer treatment should not use the product without prior approval from their primary care physician and/or specialist medical provider.
+- Individuals with an active infection, uncontrolled chronic illness, or ongoing cancer treatment should not use the product without prior approval from their primary care physician or specialist

-• Use caution if you are taking medications that impact energy metabolism, including but not limited to insulin, metformin, or corticosteroids.
-Always disclose all prescription medications, supplements, and herbal products you are taking to your medical provider prior to taking the product.
+- Use caution in individuals taking medications that affect energy metabolism, including but not limited to insulin, metformin, or corticosteroids; all medications, supplements, and herbal products should be disclosed to a medical provider prior to use

 Other important safety information